github/codeql/java/ql/automodel/src/README.md

 ##### Parameters as Source Candidates

-A parameter could be a source, eg. when a framework passes user-controlled data to a handler defined in customer code.
+A parameter could be a source, e.g. when a framework passes user-controlled data to a handler defined in customer code.
 ```java
 // customer code using a library:
 import java.net.http.WebSocket;